 (4) I struggle with listening.
 I can understand the listenings from the book, but not real speakers.

 (6) I want more practice of the grammar we do in class.

 - English novels or non-fiction books are likely to be too difficult for students at less than an advanced level.
 Books aimed at teenagers (e.g. Twilight, the Hunger Games, Harry Potter, etc.) might be applicable (but still challenging) for some students.
 Otherwise, students may find it helpful to read graded readers which have been graded to their level.

 - This is unlikely to be effective because students are trying to learn translations.
 While translation can help to clarify meaning, they would do better to learn the word in a sentence or phrase.
 Further, if students wish to learn lists it would be better to take them from a vocabulary builder or list of most frequent words.

-- This basically becomes a reading activity.
+- This basically becomes a reading activityAn activity is any part of a lesson which involves students … More.
 The student can try watching something shorter, or smaller segments, then review what they understood.
 They can then watch it back with subtitles to check.
 On the plus side, they are using English subtitles – using subtitles in their first language would be far less helpful.

 - Generally, coursebook recordings are very cleaned up examples of language.
 Spending a few minutes listening to real speakers and increasing over time will help them.
 Videos or recordings are great practice because they can be replayed and subtitles or an audioscript will help to clarify what they heard.
 Listening to songs can be a good way to become more familiar with the sounds of English.